dlang-tour/core/public/content/en/basics.md

 because they never change by design.
 And `immutable` objects can be cached perfectly.

-`const` objects can't be changed but the restriction is not as tight as with `immutable`.
-To a `const` object can't be written, but someone holding a mutable to the same object might just well.
-A `const` pointer can be created from `immutable` or mutable object.
+`const` objects can't be modified, too.
+This restriction is just valid for the current scope.
+A `const` pointer can be created from either a *mutable* or `immutable` object.
+That means that the object is `const` for your current scope, but someone else might modify it in future.
+Just with an `immutable` you will be sure that an object's value will never change.

     immutable a = 10;
     int b = 5;
     const int* pa = &a;
     const int* pb = &b;
     *pa = 7; // disallowed

-`static` allows declaring an object that holds state that is is global for the *current* thread.
-Every thread will get its own `static` object (*TLS - thread local storage*).
-This is different to e.g. C/C++ and Java where `static` indeed means global for the application, entailing synchronization issues with multi-threading.

-If you want to declare a "classic" global variable that every thread can see and modify, use the storage class `__gshared` which is equivalent to C's `static`.
-The ugly name is just a friendly reminder to use it rarely.

 ## {SourceCode}